Partha-Sinha/100_Days_Of_ML_Code/R1-log.md

     Used the dendrogram to find the optimal number of clusters Fitted and applied Hierarchical Clustering to the dataset Visualised the Clusters

+## Day 17-
+    Imported datasets for Apriori and Eclat Algorithms respectively Trained the datasets for Apriori and Eclat Algorithms respectively Visualized and fitted the results for Apriori and Eclat Algorithms respectively